 The committee had a discussion about the new budget constraints.
 The committee discussed the new budget constraints.
 We will make a recommendation to proceed with the investment option.
 We will recommend proceeding with the investment option.
-They $handed\ down\ a\ \underline{judgment}$ that the offer wasn't worth their time.
+They handed down a judgment that the offer wasn't worth their time.
 They judged that the offer wasn't worth their time.
-The regulator will $\mbox{\bf grant } \mbox{\bf \underline{approval}}$ of the new process within the week.
+The regulator will grant approval of the new process within the week.
 The regulator will approve the new process within the week.
 He always gives me advice on what to say to the media.
 He always advises me on what to say to the media.
-She's ${\it giving}$ your application ${\it a}\ {\it pass}$ because of all the errors in it.
+She's giving your application a pass because of all the errors in it.
 She's passing on your application because of all the errors in it.

 You can tell that the above sentences where the simple verb drives the action are punchier and have a greater impact than those that turn the action into a noun and thus require more words to say the same thing.
-Indeed, each of the verbcomplicating, wordcount-extending strategies throughout this subsection is bad enough on its own.
-In combination, however, writing riddled with nominalization, continuous verb forms, and passive-voice verb constructions muddies writing with an insufferable multitude of unnecessary words.
+Indeed, each of the verb-complicating, wordcount-extending strategies throughout this subsection is bad enough on its own.
+In combination, however, writing riddled with nominalization, continuous verb forms, and passive-voice verb constructions muddles writing with an insufferable multitude of unnecessary words.

 An interactive H5P element has been excluded from this version of the text.
-You can view it online here: https://pressbooks.nscc.ca/buscomm/?p=121#h5p-45
+You can view it online here:

+$\underline{https://pressbooks.nscc.ca/communicationskills/?p=121\#h5p-45}$